Updating a resolving proxy DNS server's list of root content DNS servers.

 Several root server organizations publish the lists of their "." content DNS servers preprepared in BIND's "zone" file format, suitable for directly replacing one's existing "root hints" file:

-Unlike dnsgetns, dig will not perform the extra lookups for the "glue" resource records, and you are thus relying upon upon the server that it queries to provide them as additional section resource records in order for your "root hints" file to be generated correctly.
+Unlike dnsgetns or the dnsip $(dnsns .) combination, dig will not perform the extra lookups for the "glue" resource records, and you are thus relying upon upon the server that it queries to provide them as additional section resource records in order for your "root hints" file to be generated correctly.
 Therefore you must explicitly point dig at a "." content DNS server, rather than let it use the default (which will be your proxy DNS server).

 If you are using the ORSC "." content DNS servers, this will be one of the [a-m].root-servers.orsc. servers: